Armand Bayou Nature Center

 In October, help ABNC restore the tallgrass prairies, a critical native habitat.
 As a part of ongoing restoration work, up to 2000 potted native grasses have been propagated at the Nature Center for transplantation into the prairie preserve.
 We need your help to plant them!
 This important effort will give the ABNC prairies a jump-start to a native state of abundant wildflowers and tall grasses.

 This event celebrates farm life around the time period 1895 - 1910.
 In so doing, ABNC highlights crafts, products and activities that played an important role in the life of a Gulf Coast farm family.
 After the hard work of harvest, farm families enjoyed many forms of entertainment.
 The Harvest Festival includes music and dancing, along with pie-eating contests, cupcake walks, farm animals and wagon rides.
-Crafts from a bygone era will be demonstrated by quilters, spinners, potters, wood carvers, blacksmiths and more.
+Crafts from a bygone era will be demonstrated by quilters, spinners, wood carvers, blacksmiths and more.
 The children will want to stay all day to try their hand at old-fashioned games and scarecrow stuffing, rope making and candle making.
-For the adults, the General Store will be a potpourri of delicious homemade jams and jellies in addition to other types of food and handmade soaps and candles, hand-dyed yarn, woolen gifts, Victorian clothing and dolls.
+For the adults, the General Store will be a potpourri of delicious homemade jams and jellies in addition to other types of food, handmade soaps, hand-dyed yarn, and woolen gifts.
 Mark your calendar for this 2 day event in November.

 Every March, thousands of people in the Houston/Galveston area gather to clean tons of trash from our waterways.
 The mission of Trash Bash is: To promote environmental stewardship of our watershed through public education by utilizing hands-on educational tools and by developing partnerships between environmental, governmental, and private organizations.
 Help keep Armand Bayou clean by picking up trash as you canoe along this beautiful waterway.
 Visit www.trashbash.org or call 281 486-9500 for more information.